Good versus bad financial advice

 • Asks questions about your personal and financial situation and helps you identify your goals and objectives.

-• Shows little or no interest in what you have to say or what you want to achieve from financial advice.
+• Shows little or no interest in trying to understand what you need, have to say, or what you want to achieve from financial advice.

 • Clearly explains and ensures you understand strategies, the advice they are providing, and the costs involved.